 Your hardest task will be to find crosnes.
 Large farmers markets will have them in fall and winter, as will specialty markets.
-Probably easier would be to buy crosnes online from Earthy Delights, which is one of the few online suppliers I’ve yet found.
+Probably easier would be to buy crosnes online.
 If anyone can located a reliable source for the tubers (for growing), please let me know in the comments section.

 I like a little drizzle of Oregon White Truffle Oil on this dish, but you could use another truffle oil or just leave it out.
 I like it because it gives the dish an earthy, luxurious base note underneath the crunch of the crosnes and the brightness of the lemon and parsley.

 Serves 4 as a side dish, 2 to 3 as a vegetarian main course

 - 12 ounces of fresh crosnes, any brown spots trimmed off

 - 2 tablespoons duck fat or unsalted butter